 - Password-protected to ensure kids play only when you want them to.

 - Can save multiple activities even without an internet connection.

 - A bit smaller than most tablet screens, at 5 inches.

 - Unable to connect to cellular networks.

-If you’re looking for something that can provide an educational space for your child, and won’t break the bank, this tablet is for you.
-It comes with more than 60 pre-installed games and apps and access to the Google Play store.
+If you’re looking for something that can provide an educational space for your child and won’t break the bank, this tablet is for you.
+It comes with pre-installed games and apps and access to the Google Play store.